UoB-COMSM0166/2025-group-19/README.md

 <p align="center">
   <b>Figure 19</b><br>
-  <i>Zenhub integrate Github</i><br>
+  <i>Zenhub integrated into Github</i><br>
   <img src="./assets/zenhub.png" width="600" alt="Block" style="border: 5px solid black;">
 </p>

 ### Whimsical Wireframe

 We use Whimsical to store and organise our `brainstorming drafts`, `level wireframes`, `mind maps`, and other project ideas.
-It provides real-time collaboration, allowing our team to work together seamlessly, co-edit documents, and share feedback instantly.
+It allows for real-time collaboration, allowing our team to work together seamlessly, co-edit documents, and share feedback instantly.
 Additionally, the sticky note feature enables quick discussions and idea exchanges, fostering smooth communication within the team.
-Its intuitive interface and versatile tools make it an essential part of our workflow for efficient planning and coordination.
+Its intuitive interface and versatile tools make it an essential part of our workflow for planning and coordination.

 <p align="center">
   <b>Figure 20</b><br>